nikhilkeswaney/CVRP/README.md

 # Dataset

- The dataset used for this paper is the capacitated vehicle routing problem (CVRP) dataset from [BranchAndCut.org](https://www.coin-or.org/SYMPHONY/branchandcut/VRP/data/index.htm.old) .It has ∼107 files for CVRP problem.
+ The dataset used for this paper is the capacitated vehicle routing problem (CVRP) dataset from [BranchAndCut.org](https://www.coin-or.org/SYMPHONY/branchandcut/VRP/data/index.htm.old).
+It has ∼107 files for CVRP problem.

  # Exact algorithm